KomputeProject/kompute/README.md

 Kompute provides flexibility to run operations in an asynrchonous way through Vulkan Fences.
 Furthermore, Kompute enables for explicit allocation of queues, which allow for parallel execution of operations across queue families.

-The image below provides an intuition how Kompute Sequences can be allocated to different queues for to enable parallel execution based on hardware.
-This allows for workloads to be run in parallel across the graphics and compute queue families.
+The image below provides an intuition how Kompute Sequences can be allocated to different queues to enable parallel execution based on hardware.
 You can see the [hands on example](https://kompute.cc/overview/advanced-examples.html#parallel-operations), as well as the [detailed documentation page](https://kompute.cc/overview/async-parallel.html) describing how it would work using an NVIDIA 1650 as example.

 ![](https://raw.githubusercontent.com/ethicalml/vulkan-kompute/master/docs/images/queue-allocation.jpg)

 ## Motivations

-This project started after seeing that a lot of new and renowned ML & DL projects like Pytorch, Tensorflow, Alibaba DNN, between others, have either integrated or are looking to integrate the Vulkan GPU SDK to add mobile GPU (and cross-vendor GPU) support.
+This project started after seeing that a lot of new and renowned ML & DL projects like Pytorch, Tensorflow, Alibaba DNN, between others, have either integrated or are looking to integrate the Vulkan SDK to add mobile (and cross-vendor) GPU support.

 The Vulkan SDK offers a great low level interface that enables for highly specialized optimizations - however it comes at a cost of highly verbose code which requires 500-2000 lines of code to even begin writing application code.
-This has resulted in each of these projects having to implement the same baseline to abstract the non-compute related features of Vulkan, although it's not always the case, this can result in slower development cycles, and opportunities for bugs to be introduced.
+This has resulted in each of these projects having to implement the same baseline to abstract the non-compute related features of Vulkan.
+This large amount of non-standardised boiler-plate can result in limited knowledge transfer, higher chance of unique framework implementation bugs being introduced, between others.

 We are currently developing Vulkan Kompute not to hide the Vulkan SDK interface (as it's incredibly well designed) but to augment it with a direct focus on Vulkan's GPU computing capabilities.
 [This article](https://towardsdatascience.com/machine-learning-and-data-processing-in-the-gpu-with-vulkan-kompute-c9350e5e5d3a) provides a high level overview of the motivations of Kompute, together with a set of hands on examples that introduce both GPU computing as well as the core Vulkan Kompute architecture.

 ## Build Overview

-The build system provided is `cmake` which allows for cross platform builds.
-Below is a brief overview of the build system.
+The build system provided uses `cmake`, which allows for cross platform builds.

 ### Build parameters (cmake)